AptiviCEO/OS-Server-Info/CONTRIBUTING.md

 1. Always test your code _BEFORE_ you submit your pull request!
 2. Never put in malicious codes in your fork!
-3. Who fixes the build bugs will be a member.
+3. Who fixes the build bugs and making 20 Pull Requests without one of them being closed will be a member.
 4. Rest of the additions, modifications, deletions and fixes will be a contributor.

 #### Issue tracker: